|| SLOW OXIDISER

 Some labels that do not show a high Sugar or Carbohydrate content are dividing the whole product into two or three servings.
 You would then have to multiply the Sugar or Carbohydrate readings by two or three respectively if you plan to eat the entire thing in one sitting.

 I've seen a single 12 ounce beverage split into 3 servings making the Sugar and Carbohydrate readings severely reduced.
 These companies are tricky and are not so forthcoming with their true Sugar content.

-Slow Oxidizer Diet Plan
+Slow Oxidizer Diet Program

 The first thing to balance a Slow Oxidizer metabolism, to increase energy and for weight reduction is:

 Avoid the consumption of Simple Sugars!

 Excess amounts of Simple Sugars in the diet are the main causes of Chronic fatigue, gas and bloating, indigestion, chronic infections, high blood pressure, chronic headaches....every major chronic ailment is worsened by Simple Sugars in the diet.

 Stopping the intake of Simple Sugars is even more difficult for a Slow Oxidizer than a Fast Oxidizer since we crave these sugars due to their stimulating effects on the adrenals and the temporary energy boost that they give us.
 Also, as our blood sugar drops due to our Low Cortisol production, we crave the Simple Sugars to help us rebound and raise our blood sugar levels.